atharvashukla/interface-vs-type-in-typescript/README.md

-# Interfaces vs Types in Typescript
+# Interface vs Type in Typescript